-I’m a research scientist at Yahoo!
-Labs in Sunnyvale, California.
+I’m a research scientist at Yahoo in Sunnyvale, California.

 Before I joined Yahoo! in Nov 2012, I was a senior researcher and project leader at the Mobile Life Centre in Kista (Stockholm), Sweden where I led Mobile Life’s Mobile 2.0 project and activities of SICS within the European LIREC project on human-robot interaction.

 Keywords: mobile interaction, personalization & context-adaptation, location-based services, urban informatics, instrumentation & data quality, services as design materials, interaction with (semi-) autonomous ‘things’, user control, trust and situated user experiences.

 I have a PhD from the Human-Computer Studies lab at the University of Amsterdam (April 2010).
 My dissertation focused on user interaction with user-adaptive and semi-autonomous systems and involved user studies to gain more insight in user behaviour, social-affective reactions and trust.
 My studies involved interaction with personalised recommenders and information filters, mobile devices and human-robot interaction.

 - ICWSM 2015 (International AAAI Conference on Weblogs and Social Media) Program Committee

 - DIS 2014 (ACM conference on Designing Interactive Systems) Program Committee

 - ICWSM 2014 (International AAAI Conference on Weblogs and Social Media) Program Committee